 From the name of a mountain in northern Finland.

-Possibly from Arabic meaning "follower of another religion", a name given to Muhammad
+Possibly from Arabic meaning "follower of another religion"

 and other Muslims by non-Muslim Arabs.

 Sabina f Italian, Spanish, Portuguese, Romanian, Polish, Czech, Slovene, Russian, Croatian, Swedish, Ancient Roman